 The development and development of new products save a lot of precious time and reduces the production cost.

 Moreover, the precision casting level of foundry shop has been improved, so as to lay a good foundation for the successful completion of precision casting production tasks in the follow-up products.

 It is certain that the future laser rapid prototyping technology will be more widely used.

 Laser heat treatment

 Laser heat treatment (FIG. 6) is a surface heat treatment technology.
-That is to use laser to heat metal material surface to achieve surface heat treatment.
+That is to use the laser to heat the metal material surface to achieve surface heat treatment.

 Fig.6 Laser heat treatment

 It can be used for metal surfaces modification treatment such as harden metal (or it is called surface quenching, surface amorphous, surface re-melting and quenching.), surface alloying and other surface modification.
 A change in surface composition, organization, and performance that is not achieved by the large surface quenching.

 After laser treatment, the surface hardness of cast iron can reach 60HRC, and carbon steel with medium carbon and high carbon can reach up to 70HRC.